Advocates For Dog Owners Who Face Lawsuits

 It is wise to immediately call Barbara J. Gislason in these situations.
 Based upon her many years of experience as an animal lawyer, she can advise you about your constitutional and legal rights, help you devise an action plan, and present your best face in a complex and difficult situation.
 She can also help you develop a defense and introduce you to behavioral experts and trainers that can become part of your team.
 For example, a provocation defense may include someone interfering with a dog that is eating, sleeping, or caring for puppies.
 Barbara works closely with qualified canine trainers, experts, and dog behaviorists.

 Barbara utilizes a hands-on approach.
 She will accompany you to legal proceedings and advocate your side, or, if applicable, advise you with regard to making insurance and other claims.
+She serves clients statewide, including in Anoka County, Hennepin County and Ramsey County.

 If your pet has been subject to a dog bite or attack, Barbara can help you understand the intricacies of the legal system, including how to utilize animal control, investigators, veterinarians, and other experts so that you may obtain a just result that promotes future safety.